The Putting Chateau

 Why the Short Game Is Fundamentally Different

-Through years of collaboration with Marius Filmalter and insights from Professor Ernst Pöppel’s neuroscience research, we’ve learned that the short game is controlled by a completely different motor system than the full swing.
+Through years of collaboration with Marius Filmalter and insights from Professor Ernst Pöppel’s neuroscience research, we determined that the short game is controlled by a completely different motor system than the full swing.

 Here’s the key: